Rosemary Oil vs Minoxidil — Which Actually Works for Hair Growth?

 How Each Treatment Works on Your Scalp

-Shown to stimulate nerve growth factor (NGF) expression β repairing nerve endings around follicles and signalling dormant follicles to re-enter the growth phase.
+Shown to support nerve growth factor (NGF) expression — helping repair nerve endings around follicles and signalling dormant follicles to re-enter the growth phase.

 Opens potassium channels in blood vessel walls, causing them to dilate.
 Wider vessels deliver more oxygen and nutrients to follicles, supporting the active growth cycle.

-Prolongs the anagen (growth) phase and shortens the telogen (resting) phase of the hair cycle β meaning more hairs are actively growing at any given time.
+Prolongs the anagen (growth) phase and shortens the telogen (resting) phase — meaning more hairs are actively growing at any given time.

 Who Should Use Rosemary Oil?

-Rosemary oil is an excellent choice if you have mild to moderate hair thinning and prefer a natural, side-effect-free approach.
-It’s particularly well suited for:
+Rosemary oil is an excellent choice if you have mild to moderate hair thinning and prefer a natural, low-side-effect approach.
+It is particularly well suited for:

 - Women experiencing diffuse thinning or postpartum hair loss